Volvo

 LHD 240 Turbo #10 shown in this race was the same car originally

-built in 1984 (originally red) by Guy Trigaux Motors
+built for the 1984 ETCC season (originally red) by Guy Trigaux Motors

 (GTM Engineering) for the Belgium Volvo Dealer Team.